gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 :switch:`-gnatwp`
   *Activate warnings on ineffective pragma Inlines.*

-  This switch activates warnings for failure of front end inlining (activated by :switch:`-gnatN`) to inline a particular call.
-There are many reasons for not being able to inline a call, including most commonly that the call is too complex to inline.
+  This switch activates warnings for failure of cross-unit inlining (activated by :switch:`-gnatn`) to inline calls to a subprogram.
+  There are many reasons for not being able to inline these calls, including most commonly that the subprogram body is too complex to inline.
 The default is that such warnings are not given.
-  Warnings on ineffective inlining by the gcc back end can be activated separately, using the gcc switch -Winline.
+  Warnings on ineffective inlining (within units) by the back end can be activated separately, using the -Winline switch.

 .. index:: -gnatwP  (gcc)